Jeffrey Pryor hopes to become a voice for America’s fallen overseas

 When he got the offer to drive the M51 5-ton truck, Pryor barely had a decision to make.
 What else could he do but say yes?

 “That was pretty epic,” he recalled.
 “Not only am I working in these museums, handling artifacts no one here in the United States gets to handle – I mean WWI and WWII artifacts, just loads of them – now I’m driving, again, the second time.
 We ended up going to so many places, Bastogne, Malmedy and throughout the Ardennes forest.
-We’re visiting the original fighting positions that were dug by the 82nd Airborne during the cold, harsh winter of 44.
-Most people know about it from the HBO series, ‘Band of Brothers,’ and the tough and famous Easy Company.”
+We’re visiting the original fighting positions that were dug by the 82nd Airborne during the cold, harsh winter of 44.”

 As Pryor wandered through the landscape pockmarked by foxhole remnants, he felt as if he was somehow living that history and thought about his former neighbor Charles Brown, one of the few surviving members of the 551st or “The Lost Battalion.”